Transhumance: Caucasus and northern Anatolia

-In the heavily forested Caucasus and Pontic mountain ranges, various peoples still practice transhumance to varying degrees.
+In the heavily forested Caucasus Mountains and Pontic Mountains, various peoples still practice transhumance to varying degrees.
 During the relatively short summer, wind from the Black Sea brings moist air up the steep valleys, which supports fertile grasslands at altitudes up to 2500 m, and a rich tundra at altitudes up to 3500 m.
 Traditionally, villages were divided into two, three or even four distinct settlements (one for each season) at different heights of a mountain slope.
 Much of this rural life came to an end during the first half of the 20th century, as the Kemalist and later Soviet governments tried to modernise the societies and stress urban development, rather than maintaining rural traditions.

 In the second half of the 20th century, migration for work from the Pontic mountains to cities in Turkey and western Europe, and from the northern Caucasus to Moscow, dramatically reduced the number of people living in transhumance.
 It is estimated, however, that tens of thousands of rural people still practice these traditions in villages on the northern and southwestern slopes of the Caucasus, in the lesser Caucasus in Armenia, and in the Turkish Black Sea region.

 Some communities continue to play out ancient migration patterns.
 For example, the Pontic Greeks visit the area and the monastery Sumela in the summer.
 Turks from cities in Europe have built a summer retreat on the former yayla grazing land.

 Transhumance related to sheep farming is still practised in Georgia.
 The shepherds with their flocks have to cross the 2826 m high Abano Pass from the mountains of Tusheti to the plains of Kakheti.
 Up until the dissolution of Soviet Union they intensively used the Kizlyar plains of Northern Dagestan for the same purpose.